Bahnhofstraße 23

 Zellingen Bridge, 97225 Zellingen

-Follow the pedestrian path from the old Main bridge through Bahnhofstraße and after about 800 metres straight to Retzbach-Zellingen railway station.
+Follow the pedestrian path from the old Main bridge through Bahnhofstraße and after about 800 metres straight to Retzbach-Zellingen station.

 Start/Ende